kubernetes/website/content/en/docs/setup/multiple-zones.md

 federation support).

-* Although your nodes are in multiple zones, kube-up currently builds a single master node by default.
+* Although your nodes are in multiple zones, kube-up currently builds a single control-plane machine by default.
 While services are highly available and can tolerate the loss of a zone, the control plane is located in a single zone.
 Users that want a highly available control plane should follow the [high availability](/docs/admin/high-availability) instructions.